Consensus-Building Perspectives on Politics, Religion, and Life, from Alex Zorach

-Black and White Warbler, Fall, Woodlands Cemetery, Philadelphia:
+Black and White Warbler, Fall, Woodlands Cemetery, Philadelphia

-In Albums:
+In Albums: nature birds

 A black-and-white warbler, small, black and white striped bird, on a small branch or large twig, with blurry branches in the background